peterdsharpe/AeroSandbox/aerosandbox/README.md

 We also have a collections of aircraft analysis tools categorized by discipline:

-* `aerodynamics`: Contains analysis tools related to aerodynamics both in 2D and 3D.
+* `/aerodynamics/`: Contains analysis tools related to aerodynamics both in 2D and 3D.
-* `propulsion`: Contains analysis tools related to propulsion.
+* `/propulsion/`: Contains analysis tools related to propulsion.
 Work in progress.
-* `structures`: Contains analysis tools related to structures, like beam models.
+* `/structures/`: Contains analysis tools related to structures, like beam models.
-* `atmosphere`: Contains a few models of standard atmospheres, so that you can get atmospheric properties at different altitudes.
+* `/atmosphere/`: Contains a few models of standard atmospheres, so that you can get atmospheric properties at different altitudes.
-* `library`: Contains tons of simple surrogate models for a wide variety of relevant phenomena.
+* `/library/`: Contains tons of simple surrogate models for a wide variety of relevant phenomena.
 Some models are physics-based, others are empirical fits - all are documented in their docstring.

 ### Miscellaneous Tools

 You can ignore all of these folders.

-* `tools`: Miscellaneous tools.
+* `/tools/`: Miscellaneous tools that do not interact with the rest of AeroSandbox - just along for the ride.
-* `visualization`: Tools for making prettier plots.
+* `/visualization/`: Tools for making prettier plots.

 * `in_progress`: Here be dragons, beware!
 But seriously, this is work in progress, ignore it.